Facebook hacked - sql injection ???

 Intel's future Xeons to share sockets

-Category: By ghannielle
+Category: By we designworks!

 We know what's coming on desktops and notebooks.
 But what about Intel's 32 nanometer server silicon?